DecisiveAI/mdai-docs/src/install/local/quick-start.md

 # 🛑 🛑 🛑 WIP: THESE DOCS ARE STILL IN TEST 🛑 🛑 🛑

+>*NOTE: These docs are for MDAI Engine™ installation on your local machine.
+We are updating documentation frequently.
+Thank you for your patience*

 # Quick Start Guide

 <!-- toc -->